The Walker Sisters Cabin Trail Is A Terrific Family-Friendly Hike In The Smokies

 Little Greenbrier Schoolhouse

-Before embarking on the trail, spend some time at the Little Greenbrier Schoolhouse.
+Make sure to spend some time at the Little Greenbrier Schoolhouse.
 Built in 1882 with the help of John Walker, the last classes in the small schoolhouse were held in 1935.

 If you are here on a Tuesday, there is often a volunteer dressed as a teacher from the time period to lead classes.